 What is your favorite type of dog?

-But, there is one breed of dog that is universally recognized for its loyalty and intelligence, and which is extremely popular with breeders as well as pet owners.
+But there is one breed of dog that is universally recognized for its loyalty and intelligence, and that breed is extremely popular with breeders as well as pet owners.

 They simply stand out from the “pack” for a variety of reasons.
 This particular breed is the German Shepherd.